Our students need knowledge, skills and experiences to help them thrive in a world powered by generative AI

 AI Prompt Cookbook

-If you’re curious about how you might use generative AI in your teaching, this cookbook is a great place to start.
-It’s got recipes to create and organize course content, brainstorm assignments and activities, and more.
+If you’re curious about using AI in your teaching, this cookbook has recipes to help organize course content, develop assignments, and more.

 Customized support